As you’ve probably heard, mushrooms are good for you. So good, in fact, that people often use them as medicine.

 - Become a sustainable fuel source for the future

-Watch his fascinating video to discover more about how mushrooms can help to save the world:
+Watch this fascinating video to discover more about how mushrooms can help to save the world:

 How to add more mushrooms to your diet

-If you’re interested in adding more mushrooms to your diet, there are many ways you can include mushrooms in your meals.
+If you’re interested in adding more mushrooms to your diet, you can include mushrooms in your meals in a variety of ways.
 Just be sure to eat them cooked (here’s why) — in soups, sautés, and as meat substitutes.